TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 ---

-### Issue On External Power
+### Hardware Flaw
-On the initial versions of this board, there was an odd behavior: when powered externally (via *5V* pin), you need to manually press the *EN* button to run your sketch.
+On the **initial** versions of this board, there was an odd behavior: when powered externally (via *5V* pin), you need to manually press the *EN* button to run your sketch.
 By default, the board runs the bootloader and enters firmware upload mode.
 The issue does not occur when the board is powered via *USB*.

 The reason for this unwanted behavior is a *capacitor* (C15) connected in parallel to the *Boot* button.
 On newer versions of this breakout board, the *capacitor* has been removed.
 If it is still in place on your board, and you experience this problem, then you should remove it.